matter-labs/zksync-era/docs/specs/zkVM/high_level/11_prover/zk_intuition.md

-# Intuition guide to ZK in zkVM
+# Intuition guide to ZK in zkEVM

 **WARNING**: This guide simplifies the complex details of how we use ZK in our systems, just to give you a better understanding.
 We're leaving out a lot of details to keep things brief.